sulu/sulu/UPGRADE.md

 ### MediaRepositoryInterface has changed

-Two new methods been added to the `MediaRepositoryInterface`.
+A new method has been added to the `MediaRepositoryInterface`:

-- `findMediaResourcesOfCollections`
-- `countMediaOfCollections`
+- `findMediaResourcesOfRootCollection`

 ### CollectionRepositoryInterface has changed

-Five new methods been added to the `CollectionManagerInterface`.
+Three new methods have been added to the `CollectionManagerInterface`:

 - `findChildCollectionResourcesOfRootCollection`
-- `findChildCollectionIdsOfRootCollection`
-- `countChildCollectionsOfRootCollection`
 - `findUnauthorizedChildCollectionResourcesOfRootCollection`
 - `countUnauthorizedChildCollectionsOfRootCollection`